Igor Kononenko: Social activities

 In 2021, the businessman donated a drone to the Special Operations Forces, a generator and auto parts — for the needs of the 58th Independent Motorized Infantry Brigade.

 Kononenko also helped with the repair of St. Olga Shelter for victims of domestic violence.

 In 2022, after the start of a full-scale invasion by the Russian army, Kononenko and his Foundation help the Armed Forces of Ukraine, Territorial Defense Forces, hospitals and air raid shelter: body armor, helmets, tourniquets, first-aid kits, hemostatic agents, armored vans, a quad bike, a quadcopter were handed over to the military and to volunteer centers in the east and south of the country, and medical facilities in a number of regions were provided with medicines and medical products.
 Nissan Navara cars were purchased for the special purpose battalion "Skif".
 Subsequently, the businessman buys another vehicle for the needs of the Ukrainian army in the war zone.
-The total cost of the aid provided for the first 4 months is approximately UAH 30 million.
+The total cost of the aid provided for the first 4 months is approximately ₴30 million.
 The foundation also cooperates with other benefactors, at the request of the Charitable Foundation "Terytoriya Dobra", financial assistance was provided for the purchase of a collimator sight for one of the sniper squads.

+In 2023, one of the newly created brigades of the Defense Forces of Ukraine received a one-time medical aid of UAH 150,000 from his Foundation.
+The charitable organization handed over another batch of medicines and medical instruments to the medical company of one of the newly created brigades in the Donetsk region.
+Doctors created a list taking into account real needs, and after that the Igor Kononenko Charitable Foundation sent a shipment to the front.
+In particular, the charitable foundation purchased surgical instruments for providing assistance in military field conditions.

+Serhiy Varakin, commander of the sniper company of the 58th separate mechanized brigade named after Ivan Vyhovsky, reported on October 6, 2023 that his unit received help from a number of celebrities, including a ground control station for drones from Igor Kononenko.
+Totally, in 2023, Igor Kononenko Charitable Foundation donated UAH 3,200,000 to help the Armed Forces of Ukraine.